Pyxsoft Firewall CLI Reference

 Lifecycle

-— Recompute snapshot from journal, restore persisted IP blocks, and apply (idempotent).- Automatically restores blocked IPs from
+pxf apply— Recompute snapshot from journal, restore persisted IP blocks (TTL=0), and apply (idempotent).- Permanent blocks come from

 Policies & ICMP